-The Bus Tracker API provides a gateway into near-real-time CTA bus locations and estimated arrival times.
+The Bus Tracker family of APIs provides a gateway into near-real-time CTA bus locations and estimated arrival times.
 You can use the official CTA Bus Tracker service via Web or mobile device.

-To use this API, you must agree to the Terms of Service and apply for a key.
+To use these APIs, you must agree to the Terms of Service and apply for a key.
 You'll also need a Bus Tracker account.

 Each bus has a device that uses the Global Positioning System (GPS) to determine where it is, make announcements as buses approach stops, and report back information about the bus to our servers.
 It helps us see where buses are and make service and schedules better and it can help bus riders make decisions about when to head out to a bus stop.

-Estimated arrival times and this API are provided through a system called "BusTime," a product made by Clever Devices, Inc.
+Estimated arrival times and these APIs are provided through a system called "BusTime," a product made by Clever Devices, Inc.

-The API makes it easy for developers to get specific information from Bus Tracker to incorporate estimated arrivals and location information into innovative apps--mobile, online, or at locations.
+The APIs make it easy for developers to get specific information from Bus Tracker to incorporate estimated arrivals and location information into innovative apps--mobile, online, or at locations.

 How to get an API key